Biden plans to move fast on the pandemic and the economy

 Some top jobs — including Biden’s pick for White House chief of staff — will probably be made public this week, potentially providing insight into how Biden intends to govern.

 Many inside the campaign believe Ronald A. Klain, a longtime Biden aide who served as chief of staff in the early years of his vice presidency, is a likely choice for White House chief of staff.
-Other prospects include top adviser Steve Ricchetti, who served as Biden’s chief of staff during Barack Obama’s second term, and Rep. Cedric L. Richmond (D-La.), a co-chairman of the Biden campaign.
+Other prospects include top adviser Steve Ricchetti, who served as Biden’s chief of staff during President Barack Obama’s second term, and Rep. Cedric L. Richmond (D-La.), a co-chairman of the Biden campaign.

 The jockeying for influence and top positions has been underway for weeks, with widespread speculation over various roles and positions.
 Since Biden was declared the winner Saturday morning, the work has mingled with celebration.